internnova/internnova/README.md

 ## Contributing

 - Fork the repo
-- All code must meet the `yarn eslint` checks
+- All code must meet the `yarn next lint` checks
 - Try to keep libraries to a minimum(excluding dev dependencies)

 ## License